-5.1.1 Real Dataset
+6.1.2.
+Real dataset

-We have used MovieLens dataset.
+We have used MovieLensf dataset.
 It contains 2113 users, 10,197 movies and approximately 0.85 million ratings.
 Additionally to the user-item rating matrix, the dataset includes information on each movie's genre, directors, actors and user tags.
 This auxiliary information is provided as separate streams/tables.
-We have created a multi-stream by using the schema of Figure 5(a), whereby we grouped actors into 6 categories, by ranking them on importance of their role in a movie multiplied by the average rating of those movie.
+We have created a multi-stream by using the schema of Figure 3(b), whereby we grouped actors into 6 categories, by ranking them on importance of their role in a movie multiplied by the average rating of those movie.
 Summing up these values over all the movies an actor was involved gives us an AScore for an actor: